 Offering a thorough introduction to topics across the academic spectrum, Credo provides full-text online versions of published reference works, including general and subject dictionaries and encyclopedias.
 Search Keywords, Subject Categories and Topic Pages.

 Oxford Reference Online

 This collection of reference books includes dictionaries, thesauri, and encyclopedias, both general and subject specific.
 Use this collection when searching for reputable background information on just about any academic topic.

 Includes reference encyclopedias, dictionaries, handbooks, and ebooks for business, communication, counseling, criminal justice, education, environmental studies, political science, psychology, public health sciences, and sociology.

 Bush Library provides you access to many encyclopedias and dictionaries.

 By using with these resources you will:

-Find citations to other works (e.g., books, articles) providing longer, more detailed coverage of the topic.
+- Find citations to other works (e.g., books, articles) providing longer, more detailed coverage on specific aspects of the topic.